tommysullivan/universe/readme.md

 	3. Inline configuration editor (requires paused state)
 		1. Click of particle (while in editor state) highlights it in the configuration panel
 		2. Focus in configuration editor causes highlight of particle
+		3. WIP: Add controls for each configurable element
 	4. Better gestures
 	5. Mobile Apps / Web
 		1. iPad